zyedidia/micro/runtime/help/options.md

 	default value: `unknown`.
 This will be automatically overridden depending on the file you open.

+* `hidecursor`: don't display the cursor.
+This option is useful mainly for plugins.
+This option is local only.

+	default value: `false`

 * `hlsearch`: highlight all instances of the searched text after a successful search.
 This highlighting can be temporarily turned off via the `UnhighlightSearch` action (triggered by the Esc key by default) or toggled